 During the meeting, a bag will be passed around for the regulars to make financial contributions towards the activities of our church but there is no obligation for visitors to contribute so just pass the bag to the person next to you.

 After the meeting, everyone is welcome to stay and chat over morning tea or supper.
 These are great opportunities to get to know one another better.

 Church is not formal, so wear something comfortable.

 We love to see children at any of our meetings but during the 10am meeting, there is a special preschool to year 6 children’s Kid’s Bible Fun program that your child is welcome to join.

 There is room for prams in the main meeting area and young children are welcome to stay with their parents.
 A crèche for parents and young children where the meeting can be seen and heard is available if needed.

 Undercover parking is available off Gowrie St during service times.
-There is disabled parking beside the Court House on Church St.
+There is a wheelchair-accessible lift to the foyer from outside the garage, as well as internal stairs.
+There are also three disabled parking spaces beside the Court House on Church St.